ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 This is the default frontend and all traffic going to HTTPS will hit it.
 This one is configured for tcp mode as it does not need to see anything in the headers.

-I have an acl configured that matches my internal network range of 192.168.88.0/24
+I have an ACL configured that matches my internal network range of 192.168.88.0/24

 It will then redirect traffic to my internal backend (be_int) if it matches the rule, otherwise it will send it to my external backend (be_ext)